Skip to content

 You don’t want to overpay, right?
 Here are some tips to get quality quartz worktops at a better price:

-3. Buy supply + installation package: When the same company does supply + install, you often get better rates (fewer middlemen).
+3. Buy supply + installation package: When the same company does supply + install, you often get better rates (No middlemen).

 4. Compare multiple quotes locally: Contact two or three fabricators in your area and get itemised quotes.
 Ask “where” included / what’s extra?

-5. Time your order / watch offers: Sometimes fabricators run promotions, sales, or discount on “remnant” slabs (leftover bits).
+5. Time your order/watch offers: Sometimes fabricators run promotions, sales, or discounts on “remnant” slabs (leftover bits).

 Read Also: How to Clean and Shine Quartz Worktops?